It’s time to test your nerve and see if you can outsmart supermarket special offers!

 Test your taste buds by trading down to different brands.
 Food that costs more doesn’t necessarily taste better, and some own-brand food is even made in the same factory as the big brands.
 Sneaky eh?

 If you buy branded food, try the supermarket own brand.
-Where you buy premium supermarket products, try their standard own brand range, and then try the value versions.
+If you buy premium supermarket products, try their standard own-brand range, so you can compare them.

 3. Check out the cost per kilo